ritsz/ritsz.github.io/_posts/2021-07-20-Notes-on-Docker.md

     to your terminal.
 * When docker is installed on MacOS/Windows, the Docker Server is run as a Linux Virtual Machine.

 #### Building an image
+* Sample dockerfile
 ```
 Dockerfile
 	FROM node:12-slim
 	COPY server.js server.js
 	CMD ["node", "server.js"]
 ```
 * Each step  `FROM`, `COPY`, `CMD` creates an image that is consumed by the subsequent step.
-A Nodejs Image is created, a temporary container is created where a file is copied.
+A `NodeJS` Image is created, a temporary container is created where a file is copied.
 This new container is used to generate a snapshot (image-2).
 This image-2 is then used to create a final image which has the Startup command set as `CMD`.
 * Javascript code
 ```js
 server.js